OlekSt/MilestoneProjectOne/README.md

 #### Media
 1. All the photos used for the website were taken by Alexey Statsenko, all the rights belong to STOdrones.
-2. [Colorspace](https://mycolor.space/) for matching colors of the logo, section titles, links, links' responsive backgrounds, social media icons & their responsive backgrounds.
+2. [Colorspace](https://mycolor.space/) for matching colours of the logo, section titles, links, links' responsive backgrounds, social media icons & their responsive backgrounds.
 3. [Am I Responsive](http://ami.responsivedesign.is/) web site for checking responsiveness on various screen sizes.
 4. [W3schools.com](https://www.w3schools.com/) for code used on e-mail form; constantly referred to this web site for examples, explanations, etc.
 5. [Font Awesome](https://fontawesome.com/) for menu and social media icons.
 6. [Stack Overflow](https://stackoverflow.com/) used as a resource for finding answers to all types of coding problems.
 7. [Autoprefixer](https://autoprefixer.github.io/) to make sure your css has all the prefixes it needs to work on all modern browsers.
-8. Fragements of texts from the websites:
+8. Fragments of texts from the websites:
     * [The Frydlant castle](https://www.zamek-frydlant.cz/en)
     * [The Hospital Kuks](https://www.hospital-kuks.cz/en)
     * [The Air Park](http://airpark.wz.cz/?page_id=32&lang=en)